bedita/docs/source/endpoints/parameters.rst

 Filters
 -------

-Filters are one of the most powerful and versatile tools in BEdita API in order to retrieve only resources or objects you really need in your application.
+Filters are one the most powerful and versatile tools in **BEdita API** in order to retrieve only resources or objects you really need in  your application.

 Filter expressions
 ^^^^^^^^^^^^^^^^^^